sunzhon/ambot_docker/readme.md

 [ docker run -u ${USER} -it -v /dev/:/dev/ --privileged sunzhon/ambot_env:0.51 /bin/bash ] && docker run -u suntao -it -v /dev/:/dev/ --privileged sunzhon/ambot_env:0.51 /bin/bash

-**If you have not installed docker, you can run install.sh in this folder to install docker and run docker execution automatically. **